Tonya Cooley: Non-reality TV appearances

 Tonya starred in "Lost in Ecstasy", the second episode of the Cinemax series Erotic Traveler, which premiered February 9, 2007.
 She has also appeared as a celebrity interviewer in Girls Gone Wild commercials in 2007.

 Sexual assault allegations

-In October 2011, Cooley filed charges that she was raped with a toothbrush by two of her fellow cast members from The Challenge, while passed out during the production of The Ruins edition of the show.
+In October 2011, Cooley filed charges that she was raped with a toothbrush by two of her fellow cast members from The Challenge Evan Starkman and Kenny Santucci while passed out during the production of The Ruins edition of the show.
 The Challenge production company Bunim/Murray Productions denied the allegations, saying that, “After a thorough investigation, we have found Tonya Cooley’s claims to be completely baseless.”
 In a legal filing, the defendants stated that Tonya's drunken, exhibitionist behavior was the reason she ended up in unspecified trouble, and that she "failed to avoid the injuries she claimed to have suffered."
 On October 24, 2012, the case was settled out of court.
 As of 2023, the details of the settlement have not been publicly revealed.
+Cooley, Santucci and Starkman were never invited back to compete on new seasons of The Challenge.